1. Academic Validation

 Abstract

 In this review, we focus on recent developments in biomaterials of poly(lactic acid)-poly(ethylene oxide)-poly(lactic acid) (PLA-PEO-PLA) triblock copolymers.
 This system has been widely explored for a number of applications in controlled and sustained release of drugs and in tissue engineering devices.
 New insights into self-assembly of these Materials have resulted in new PLA-PEOPLA solutions and gels with novel structural, mechanical, and drug release properties.
 Recent innovations include hydrogels with nanoscale crystalline domains, solutions and gels based on PLA stereocomplexes, and nanoparticle-copolymer assemblies.
 We first briefly review synthetic approaches to these Materials.
 We then describe characterization of the solution properties, formation of micelles, drug release characteristics, and investigation of the sol-gel transition.
 The properties of PLA-PEO-PLA hydrogels are then discussed, including the effect of crystalline domains on the gel microstructure and efforts to tune the elastic modulus and degredation properties of gels through the addition of chemical crosslinks.
 In the second half of the review, we discuss the wide variety of biomedical applications currently being pursued for PLA-PEO-PLA triblock copolymer systems.
 Polymer-nanoparticle complexes have been investigated to facilitate the formation of metal nanoclusters used as biosensors, as well as to enhance the elastic modulus of hydrogels.
-Thin polymer films have also been investigated for use as tissue engineering scaffolds and as drug-eluding coatings for stents and other medical implants.
+Thin polymer films have also been investigated for use as tissue engineering scaffolds and as drug-eluding coatings for stents and Other medical implants.
 Finally, we discuss future directions for biomedical applications of this system, including new strategies for improving the specificity and cell affinity of PLA-based biomaterials.

 Figures